Braves vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have been favored on the moneyline 24 total times this season.
-They've finished 16-8 in those games.
+- The Braves have won 66.7% of the games this season when they were favored on the moneyline (16-8).

-- Atlanta has played seven times as moneyline favorites with odds of -185 or shorter, and won in each game.
+- Atlanta has played in six games as moneyline favorites with odds of -250 or shorter and won each time.

-- The Braves have a 64.9% chance to win this game based on the moneyline's implied probability.
+- The Braves have a 71.4% chance to win this contest based on the moneyline's implied probability.

-- In the 27 games in which oddsmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 16 times (16-10-1).
+- Atlanta has combined with opponents to hit the over on the total 16 times this season for a 16-10-1 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.